-- 1. Select one of the follwing two venting configurations: - Two pipes (direct vent) configuration - One pipe (power vent) configuration - 2.
-Select the desired termination location and make sure each pipe terminates according to all local and state codes. - 3.
+- 1. Select one of the two venting configurations: two pipes (direct vent) configuration or with one pipe (power vent) configuration. - 2.
+Select the desired termination location and make sure each pipe terminates within all local and state codes. - 3.
 Select the desired material for the air intake inlet and exhaust gas outlet pipes.